No Labels: Founding

+Campaigns

+Bipartisan seating

+In January 2012, No Labels proposed that Congress have bipartisan seating at the State of Union.
+By the time of address, 190 members agreed to sit with a member of the opposite party.

+Fast-track presidential appointments

+In his 2012 State of the Union address, Barack Obama endorsed No Labels' proposal of a rule requiring a simple yes or no vote within 90 days of all presidential judicial and public service nominations.

+No budget, No pay

+In 2013, Obama signed H.R.
+325 "No Budget, No Pay Act of 2013" into law mandating the pay for lawmakers be held in escrow until their chamber has passed a budget resolution.
+This was a modified version of No Labels' proposal which had called for member pay to be lost permanently during any period in which they had failed to meet the budget deadline.

 Congress

 In January 2013, No Labels promoted an informal "Problem Solvers" caucus in Congress for members of the House of Representatives and the Senate.
 The group initially began as 24 Democratic and Republican members of Congress who pledged to meet regularly.
 Members would identify their affiliation by wearing lapel pins, particularly during events such as the 2013 and 2015 State of the Union addresses.

 In 2017, the group helped to formally start the Problem Solvers Caucus in the House of Representatives, a bipartisan group of approximately 60 congressional members.

-Before the 2019–2020 House term, No Labels released a plan to enhance bipartisan cooperation in Congress called The Speaker Project.
+Before the 2019–2020 House term, No Labels released a plan called The Speaker Project, which called on members of Congress to withhold their votes for the next House speaker until the nominee agreed to rule changes that would enhance bipartisan cooperation.
 Several planks from this proposal were later included in an agreement that the Problem Solvers Caucus reached with Speaker Nancy Pelosi.
 Some praised the agreement as practical and necessary, while others claimed it might give House Republicans and/or corporate interests more power for that term.

 In 2021, Maryland Gov. Larry Hogan (R) convened governors, senators and House members of the bipartisan Problem Solvers Caucus for a summit on finding bipartisan consensus in President Biden’s proposed infrastructure plan.
 Following the summit, the group agreed that any infrastructure plan should focus first on “conventional infrastructure” before addressing a more expansive plan.
-The resulting "Building Bridges" blueprint for a bipartisan infrastructure deal was the first deal to be endorsed by Republicans and Democrats during that budget cycle.
+The resulting "Building Bridges" blueprint for a bipartisan infrastructure deal was the first deal to be endorsed by Republicans and Democrats during that Congress, and several of its ideas were incorporated into the bipartisan Infrastructure and Jobs Act passed into law in November 2021.

-In 2023 and 2024, two smaller left-wing outlets have criticized the organization for its pro-Israel stances including around cracking down on campus protests.